 Yes, dogs can eat almonds, but only if a responsible human gives the dog a controlled number of almonds, based on the dog’s size, weight, age, and health.
 Almonds are not one of the toxic nuts like macadamia nuts, and as with any other treat, could only be harmful under specific circumstances.
 Therefore, considering that almonds have no nutritional benefits for dogs, why give your dog almonds?
 There are endless lists of safe, nutritious treats to give your fluffy companion.

-Although almonds are not toxic, there are some hazards that come along with irresponsible sharing of almonds with dogs.
+Although almonds are not toxic, there are some hazards that come along with the irresponsible sharing of almonds with dogs.

 While all these health problems could affect a dog, they could all be avoided if the pet owner shares one or two almonds with the dog and no more.
-Almonds as such are not toxic, and should be safe for dogs to eat.
+Almonds as such are not toxic and should be safe for dogs to eat.

 Can Dogs Eat Bread?

 Yes, dogs can eat bread.
-Dog owners like to share bagels, pizza crust, tea breads, croissants, white bread, whole-grain brown breads and more with their dogs.
+Dog owners like to share bagels, pizza crust, tea bread, croissants, white bread, whole-grain brown bread, and more with their dogs.
 None of these are harmful to the health of dogs.
 However, what is in or on the bread could make it unhealthy.
 Apart from the joy dogs find in sharing their owners’ food, bread provides no health benefits to dogs.
 However, bread can benefit dogs in non-nutrition ways.

 Dogs with upset stomachs or Irritable Bowel Syndrome can enjoy almost immediate relief by eating even only a quarter of a slice of bread.
 The bread’s high starch content will absorb the gastric acids that cause the dog’s pain and stomach discomfort.
 Bread can also solve the problem of an indigestible foreign object swallowed by the dog.
 It could be a sharp piece of bone or a piece of a child’s toy.
-A piece of bread will form a padding around the object, enabling it to pass through the dog’s digestive system.
+A piece of bread will form padding around the object, enabling it to pass through the dog’s digestive system.

 Sharing a piece of whole-wheat bread with a constipated dog helps the contents of the digestive tract move.
 The grain soaks up extra fluids, adding bulk to the stool and making the movement through the digestive tract easier.

-Dog owners should note that the bread can change from OK to not OK by adding butter, spreads, and other toppings, which could make the dog beg for more, and ultimately having to give up all treats to fight weight problems.
+Dog owners should note that the bread can change from OK to not OK by adding butter, spreads, and other toppings, which could make the dog beg for more, and ultimately have to give up all treats to fight weight problems.